mendix/docs/content/developerportal/deploy/mendix-sso.md

 We are in the process of adding the Mendix SSO module to the Mendix app templates.
 Where it has been added, all you have to do is to set your security level to **Production** and your end-users will be able to sign in.

-You can see if your app has the Mendix SSO module, and which version it has, by looking in the **App Store modules** section in the **App Explorer** for your app project.
+You can see if your app has the Mendix SSO module, and which version it has, by looking in the **Marketplace modules** section in the **App Explorer** for your app project.
 The version number is recorded in the **Version** constant within the module.

 ![](attachments/mendix-sso/mxsso-app-store-module.png)